microsoft/vscode-makefile-tools/README.md

 ### Configuring your project
 By default, the extension will attempt to use a `make` program that resides within your $PATH to configure the project.
 If you use a different flavor of the make tool or if it is not in your $PATH, use the `makefile.makePath` setting to instruct the extension where to find it.
+Provide a file/command that is in the system path, prefixed with `${workspaceRoot}`, or an absolute path as relative paths will not be resolved properly.

 The extension can also avoid running the `make` program when it configures your project, if you point the `makefile.buildLog` setting to the output of a build.